How to use Expositor

 Simple example, basic settings lookup:

 Say you're shooting on a sunny day, and your camera is set to ISO 100.
 First drag the EV ruler to show 'Bright sun', or EV 15.
-Next, drag the the ISO & F-Stop roller until ISO 100 is lined up next to EV 15.
+Next, drag the ISO & F-Stop roller until ISO 100 is lined up next to EV 15.
 Then, by looking at the pairs on the right hand side, you can see all the combinations of F-Stop and shutter speed that will produce a decent exposure, including F8 at 1/500 second, F16 at 1/125, and F32 at 1/30 second.

 Advanced example, a creative approach:

-Next find ‘Heavy overcast day' on the EV ruler.
+Now find 'Heavy overcast day' on the EV ruler.
 Notice that there's no ISO value listed next to it!
 That's because the scene is much too bright for your choice of aperture and shutter speed, but all is not lost!
 You can use the exposure compensation slider to calculate the density of an ND filter you could use to bring the ambient light down to a workable range.

 Adjust the exposure compensation until an ISO supported by your camera (for this example, ISO 100) is shown next to 'Heavy overcast day'.
 This should put the exposure compensation at +6 stops, meaning that at ISO 100, F4, and 1/4 seconds, the scene will be six stops overexposed.
 Just grab enough filters to block six stops, put them on your camera, and you're ready to shoot a proper exposure with the look you want!